-The proposed Progress Point site is located on US Highway 90 Frontage Road near LA Highway 675 in Iberia Parish, Louisiana.
-At the time of the field exploration, the majority of the subject site appeared to have been previously utilized as agricultural crop field.
-Furrows approximately 12 to 18 inches in depth were present throughout much of the site.
+The approximate 46-acre Blue Andrus Property is located on the east side of Interstate 49 approximately 1 mile north of Louisiana Highway 93 in St. Landry Parish, Louisiana.
+At the time of drilling, the subject site was predominantly grass covered.
+Some trees were present in the eastern portion of the site and along the eastern and northeastern property boundaries.
+It should also be mentioned that fencing divided the site into several smaller sections.
 The surface of site was generally dry and in a firm condition.
-Our all-terrain drilling rig and support pick-up truck experienced no difficulty in accessing the boring locations.
+Our all-terrain drilling rig and support pick-up truck experienced little to no difficulty in accessing the boring locations.

 Existing site topographic information was not provided.
-However, based on visual observations, the subject property appeared to be relatively level with little elevation difference between high and low points with the exception of the aforementioned furrows.
+However, based on visual observations, the site appears to be relatively level with little elevation difference between high and low points across the subject site.